 - The Interpretation of Dreams by Sigmund Freud.
 Freud included the basics of his theories on psychoanalysis in this landmark work that is still read and studied worldwide.
 In this work, Freud introduced the concept of the unconscious and demonstrated how his theories are used to interpret dreams.
 Freud's work popularized the science of psychology and helped build the foundation on which modern psychological discourse now stands.

 These religious texts are some of the most influential books ever written, serving as spiritual and lifestyle guides for countless people around the world.
 Some of these texts are thousands of years old.

 - The Bible.
 This sacred text brought Christianity to the world and has continued to serve as a source of inspiration for millions of people.
 It is the most translated and the most frequently purchased book in the world.

 - The Tibetan Book of the Dead.
-Perhaps the most well-known Tibetan text, this book was written by a Tibetan monk and discusses what happens during death, during the time between death and rebirth, and during rebirth.
+Perhaps the most well-known Tibetan text, this book was written by a Tibetan monk and discusses what happens during death, the time between death and rebirth, and rebirth.

 - The Analects by Confucius.
 The Analects is a collection of sayings and ideas attributed to Confucius, a Chinese philosopher.
 The text has been read and studied in China for the last 2,000 years and has had a monumental impact on Chinese culture, values, art, and thought.